Business Formation Lawyer Sacramento CA

 LLCs with only one member pay taxes as if they’re a sole proprietorship.
 LLCs with more than one member are taxed as if it were a partnership.
 The members’ personal tax returns reflect the company’s income and expenses.
 Each member is responsible for paying taxes on their share of the profits.
 An LLC can choose to be taxed as a C corporation if it qualifies, or as an S corporation.

 When deciding between forming an LLC or a corporation, you don’t have to do it alone.
-At the Yee Law Group, PC, one of our experienced attorneys can sit down with you and guide you through the process.
+At the Yee Law Group Inc., one of our experienced attorneys can sit down with you and guide you through the process.
 We’re happy to meet with you and your business partners.
 When you need a business formation lawyer Sacramento CA business owners rely on, call us.

 “Michael Yee has been extremely professional in helping me navigate through various legal matters regarding housing laws over the years.
 He has always been easy to get ahold of, very knowledgeable, easy to talk to, straight forward, and ultimately an important advocate for me.
 His prices are always fair, and there are never any hidden surprises or fees.
 Michael Yee knows how to get the job done.
 I cannot recommend him enough.”